Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Introduction

-Herein, we present an extension of the work done by \cite{krishnamurthy11} by considering a mixture of generalized hyperbolic distributions.
-The method in \cite{krishnamurthy11} also involves a Laplace prior on each element of the concentration matrix (inverse of the covariance matrix).
-We extend this herein by considering placing a gamma hyperprior on the hyperparameter.
-In Sect.~\ref{sec:background} we give a detailed background, Sect.~\ref{sec:methodology} gives a detailed description of the method, Sect.~\ref{sec:NE} looks at simulations and data analyses, and we end with a discussion (Sect.~\ref{sec:con}).
+Various parameterizations of the component covariance matrices $\boldsymbol \Sigma_1, \ldots, \boldsymbol \Sigma_G$ have been considered for dimension reduction in Gaussian mixture models \citep[e.g.,][]{banfield93,celeux95, bouveyron07a}. \cite{krishnamurthy11} consider a sparse covariance matrix for Gaussian mixture models by including a penalty term in the likelihood.
+Herein, the work of \cite{krishnamurthy11} is extended by considering a mixture of generalized hyperbolic distributions.
+The method in \cite{krishnamurthy11} also involves a Laplace prior on each element of the concentration matrix; herein, a gamma hyperprior is considered for the hyperparameter.